mandyh101/mandyh101/README.md

 - 👋 Hi, I’m @mandyh101
 - 👀 I’m an ex-marketing and comms manager turned web developer!
-- 🌱 I'm interested in sustainable web development, web accessibility, and growing my skills as a web developer so I can contribute to making the work a better place with web technologies.
+- 🌱 I'm interested in sustainable web development, web accessibility, and growing my skills as a web developer so I can contribute to making the world a better place with web technologies.
 - ❤️ Right now I am loving: Typescript.
 - 💞️ I’m looking to collaborate on projects with a social or environmental impact.
 <!---